Samburu National Reserve, Northern Kenya, Kenya

 Enjoy the drive up sheer rock faces to get to the lodge

 Relax by the pool or have a massage

-Like its sister camp in the Maasai Mara, Saruni Samburu is a small and personal lodge offering an intimate safari experience in a truly unspoiled environment.
+Like its sister camp in the Maasai Mara, Saruni Samburu is a small and personal lodge offering an intimate safari experience in a truly unspoilt environment.
 With incredible 360 degree panoramic views, the lodge, location and cultural experience offer lots of wow factor!
-Set just a few kilometers north of the Samburu National Reserve, a celebrated elephant sanctuary, the safari lodge is just off the beaten track while having easy access to excellent game viewing very close by.
+Set just a few kilometres north of the Samburu National Reserve, a celebrated elephant sanctuary, the safari lodge is just off the beaten track while having easy access to excellent game viewing very close by.

 There are several areas around the safari lodge which can be used as viewpoints over the waterholes which attract a variety of wildlife including elephant, giraffe, zebra lion, wild dog and oryx.
 Some rarer variations of common species can also be found here, such as the Somalian ostrich and the vulturine guinea fowl.